Q. Can I change my schedule once the semester starts?

-Q. What happens if my GPA goes below a 2.0?
+Q. What happens if my GPA falls below a 2.0?

-A. To be in academic good standing you must maintain a 2.0 GPA.
-If you go below a 2.0 you will be placed on academic probation.
-With the Academic Dean in the SBS Advising Center in 128 Thompson Hall and your academic advisor, you will develop a strategy to improve your academic performance.
-If in any subsequent semester you again earn below a 2.0 GPA, you will be suspended for a semester but then allowed to return to the University.
-If your GPA is below a 2.0 for a third semester, you will be dismissed from the university.
+A. If you fall below a 2.0 you will be placed on academic probation.
+From there, you will meet with both your Academic Dean and your academic advisor to develop a strategy to improve your academic performance.
+If in any following semester you again fall below a 2.0 GPA, you will be suspended for a semester, but will have the opportunity to return to the University.
+If your GPA is below a 2.0 for a third semester, you will be dismissed from the University.

 Q. How can I appeal a suspension or a dismissal?

 A. You have the right to appeal your academic status.
-Authority for determining students' academic status resides with the Committee on Admissions and Records.
-All appeals must be initiated in writing through the Academic Dean in 128 Thompson Hall.
-Decisions made by the deans may be appealed to the Committee on Admissions and Records.
+All appeals must be initiated in writing through the Academic Dean.
+Decisions made by the deans may then be appealed to the Committee on Admissions and Records.
 All cases will be reviewed individually.
-Ordinarily documentation will be required.
+Ordinarily, documentation will be required.

 Q. What do I need to graduate from UMass?

-A. You must earn 120 credits, complete your general education, college and major requirements, earn no less than a 2.0 GPA in your major and a 2.0 GPA for all your courses.
+A. You must earn 120 credits, complete your general education, college and major requirements, earn no less than a cumulative GPA of 2.0 not only in your major, but also for your other courses.

 Q. What is my College Requirement?

 A. Global Education is the SBS College requirement.
-All majors with the exception of those in Landscape Architecture, Environmental Design, and Resource Economics are required to complete a minimum of 15 credits via one of four Global Education Options.
-The options are described in detail in Global Education Requirements.
+All majors with the exception of those in Landscape Architecture, Resource Economics and Sustainable Community Development are required to complete a minimum of 15 credits via one of four Global Education Options.
+The options are described in detail in the Global Education Requirements.
 All four include a minimum of 6 credits in one foreign language as part of the requirement.
-An option must be chosen upon acceptance to SBS and we encourage all students to discuss their choice with a staff person in the Advising Center, 128 Thompson Hall.
+If you have questions or want to change your option, visit the SBS Advising Center.

 Q. How do I get on the Dean's List?